 Holland America Line and Princess Cruises have been sailing Alaska longer than any other cruise lines and are the undisputed leaders in this market.
-Both claim deep roots in the region, have contacts with local companies other cruise lines don't have, and own their own accommodations throughout the state to best serve their cruisetour passengers.
+Both claim deep roots in the region, have contacts with local companies other cruise lines don't have and operate their own accommodations throughout the state to best serve their cruise tour passengers.
 They also have the most ships in the region of any of the major cruise lines.

-To help you decide which cruise line is the best choice for your Alaska cruise or cruise-and-land tour, Cruise Critic has compared Holland America vs. Princess in regards to the Alaska-specific onboard experience, cruise itineraries and prices, and cruisetour itineraries and prices.
+To help you decide which cruise line is the best choice for your Alaska cruise or cruise-and-land tour, Cruise Critic has compared Holland America versus Princess in regards to the Alaska-specific onboard experience, cruise itineraries and prices, and cruise tour itineraries and prices.

 The Alaska Experience

 All Alaska cruises offer beautiful scenery, including stunning and ever more frequently calving glaciers, as well as a chance to see wildlife and learn about native cultures.
 Additionally, Holland America and Princess both make an effort to put the state's history into context and bring Alaska to life for passengers through a variety of onboard activities.

 On all of Holland America's Alaska cruises, passengers benefit from the presence of an onboard naturalist, who gives themed talks throughout the sailing, and a visit from a park ranger during Glacier Bay sailings.
 At the onboard Culinary Arts Center, cruisers can explore the flavors of Alaska in a cooking class, and every sailing also features a native artist in residence.
 Alaskan cuisine served onboard includes salmon and crab, as well as Alaskan beers and wines.